drafter-edu/drafter/docsrc/students/docs.rst

     :param url: Either a string representing the full URL you are linking to (possibly external to the server) or the name of a function that is a route on the server (without quotes or calling parentheses).
     :type url: str or function
+    :param arguments: Any additional arguments to pass to the server when the button is pressed.
+These should be ``Argument`` instances.
+Defaults to an empty list.
+    :type arguments: list[Argument]

 .. function:: NumberedList(items)